Prometheus (2012 film): Writing

 Scott's story concept was partially inspired by Chariots of the Gods?, Erich von Däniken's work about the theory of ancient astronauts which hypothesizes that life on Earth was created by aliens.
 Scott said, "NASA and the Vatican agree that [it is] almost mathematically impossible that we can be where we are today without there being a little help along the way ...
 That's what we're looking at [in the film], at some of Erich von Däniken's ideas of how did we humans come about."
 Spaihts originated the idea that David, the android, is like humans but does not want to be anything like them, eschewing a common theme in "robotic storytelling" such as in Blade Runner.
 He also developed the theme that while the human crew is searching for their creators, David is already among its creators.
 Scott liked these ideas and further explored them in Lindelof's rewrite.
-For Shaw, Lindelof felt it was important that she was distinct from Alien's Ripley, to avoid inevitable comparisons between the two characters.
-In Spaihts's draft, Shaw was directly responsible for the events of the plot because she wants to seek out potentially dangerous knowledge.
+For Shaw, Lindelof felt it was important that she be distinct from Alien's Ripley, to avoid inevitable comparisons between the two characters.
+In Spaihts' draft, Shaw was directly responsible for the events of the plot because she wants to seek out potentially dangerous knowledge.
 As with David, Lindelof expanded this facet of the character during his rewrites.
 He spent approximately eight months developing the script, finishing in March 2011 as filming began.

 Pre-production

 Pre-production began in April 2010.
 A team developed graphic designs for the film.
 Scott convinced Fox to invest millions of dollars to hire scientists and conceptual artists to develop a vision of the late 21st century.
 The production of Prometheus was marked by a high degree of secrecy.

 In July 2011, Lindelof said that the film would rely upon practical effects, and would use CGI generally for on-set pre-visualization of external space visuals.
 Scott said that "you can pretty much do anything you want" with digital technology, and, "Doug Trumbull once said to me 'If you can do it live, do it live.'
 That was 29 years ago.
-Even though we have remarkable digital capabilities I still say do it live.
+Even though we have remarkable digital capabilities, I still say do it live.
 It's cheaper."
 Cinematographer Dariusz Wolski convinced Scott that it would be possible to film in 3D with the same ease and efficiency of 2D filming.
 3D company 3ality Technica provided some of the rigs and equipment to facilitate 3D filming, and trained the film's crew in their proper operation.
 According to Scott, the decision to film in 3D added $10 million to the film's budget.
 Since 3D films need high lighting levels on set, the hallmark dark and shadowy atmosphere of the Alien films was added in post-production using color grading processes, and the 3D equipment was based on post-Avatar technology.